 (As it happens, the old United First, AKA Global First, AKA Polaris First, seats that these current Zodiac Optima Polaris seats are replacing were also…you guessed it, 1-1-1.)

 Instead, United has opted for an a staggered layout that gives six columns of seats (compared with Vantage’s eight), with each row of the centre pair of seat columns alternating between a forward-facing F seat and a left-facing D seat.
 Helpfully, this means that the centre seat passengers are divided between the aisles, which will be a benefit from the bag-stashing point of view when it comes to the pricey real estate of the overhead bins.

 some initial photographs from United, and the product looks top notch for a 767 and really quite good overall.
 While the seats look slightly smaller and narrower than the 777-300ER on which they débuted, it seems like the angled effect of the seats — which makes Polaris (and indeed Optima) the first production staggered business class product to avoid the zero-sum problem with this kind of seat — goes some way to ameliorate that issue.

-But what’s impressive is that, despite Polaris offering a passenger experience boost over the 2-1-2 B/E Diamond layout on pre-merger Continental aircraft, the overall aircraft seat totals are identical, despite United removing three closets and shrinking some lavatories, according to the seat map, and swapping three seats from Economy Plus to regular Economy.
-(I am not, however, entirely convinced that United’s economy seats have gained nearly a full inch, from 17.6” to 18.5”, in seat width, although the carrier also claims that for its ex-Continental layout.)
+But what’s impressive is that, despite Polaris offering a passenger experience boost over the 2-1-2 B/E Diamond layout two-class layout, the overall aircraft seat totals are identical, despite United removing three closets and shrinking some lavatories, according to the seat map, and swapping three seats from Economy Plus to regular Economy.
+(I am not, however, entirely convinced that United’s economy seats have gained nearly a full inch, from 17.6” to 18.5”, in seat width, although the carrier also claims that for its two-class layout.)